biologysvsu/week-9-repository/qiime-instructions.md

 - Answer questions 11 and 12

 ## A few formatting steps required by quimme
-1. Lwt's create the following directory
+1. Let's create the following directory
 ```
 mkdir reads_qza
 ```